LuoShenXiang/lifeafter-photography/README.md

 # lifeafter-photography
-This repository is a place to store the photos the author taken in the video game LIFEAFTER.
+This repository is a place storing the photos the author taken in the video game LIFEAFTER.